External Scholarships

 Transfer to ASU (Arizona State University) Maricopa Alliance Scholarships

 Awarded to students who have completed an associate's degree with a cumulative transfer GPA of 3.75 or higher.
-Students who have completed an associate's degree from a Maricopa Community College with a cumulative transfer GPA of 3.50-3.74 may also be considered for this award, contingent upon available funding.
+Students who have earned an associate's degree from Maricopa Community Colleges with a cumulative transfer GPA of 3.50-3.74 may also be considered for this award, contingent upon available funding.
 To learn more:

 Access more information here